canro91/canro91.github.io/_posts/2020-06-29-HowToAddACacheLayer.md

 ## Distributed cache with Redis

-_Now, let's move to the distribute cache_.
+Now, let's move to the distribute cache.
 A distributed cache layer lives in a separate server.
 You aren't limited to the memory of the server running your API site.

-A distributed cache make sense when you want to share your cache server among multiple applications.
+A distributed cache makes sense when you want to share your cache server among multiple applications.
 Or, when your site is running behind a load-balancer along many instances of the same server.
 For more advantages of distributed cache, see [Distributed caching in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed?view=aspnetcore-3.1)

 There is an implementation of the distributed cache using Redis for ASP.NET Core.
 [Redis](https://redis.io/) is _"an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker"_.